FlyingGyroscope/IntroTo3DPrinting/README.md

 I tried to avoid favoring any single company so that this guide can apply broadly to all modern FFF printers.
 I did create several examples and screenshots with PrusaSlicer because that is the slicer I am most familiar with.
 However, the underlying concepts and workflow apply to other slicing software.

 Download the slides in the [Slides folder](Slides).
 I published `PDF` files to maximize compatibility, but they do not support embedded videos or animated gifs.
-You will need to click the hyperlinks to view all of the material and get the full experience.
+To view all of the material and get the full experience, you need to click the hyperlinks.

 ## *Not Included ...*
 This is not a complete guide to all things 3D printing.
 It does not cover safety, setup, tuning, troubleshooting, how to change a nozzle, etc.  For help setting up a new printer, consult your manufacturer's documentation.